 Farming is an important industry within the area.
 Whilst arable farming predominates in North Derry, potatoes are an important crop within other parts of the region.
 Dairy farming is important in the lowland areas whilst upland areas such as the Glens of Antrim, North Derry and the Sperrins are noted for sheep farming.

 Tourism is an important employer throughout the area but particularly on the North Coast which includes the resorts of Portstewart, Portrush and Ballycastle.
-The Causeway Coastal Route is a way-marked 120 mile trail of outstanding scenic drives and attractions which link Belfast to Derry/Londonderry incorporating a plethora of unique honey pots and hidden gems for visitors to discover and explore including: Glenariff Forest park and waterfalls, Carrick-a-rede rope bridge, the old fishing village of Portbradden, the fossil-rich cove at Whitepark bay, Slemish mountain with the history of St Patrick, Rathlin island, Dunluce Castle, Benone Strand, Downhill Estate and the world famous golf courses.
+The Causeway Coastal Route is a way-marked 120 mile trail of outstanding scenic drives and attractions which link Belfast to Derry/Londonderry incorporating a plethora of unique honey pots and hidden gems for visitors to discover and explore including: Glenariff Forest park and waterfalls, Carrick-a-rede rope bridge, the old fishing village of Portbradden, the fossil-rich cove at Whitepark bay, (Not safe for swimming due to dangerous rip currents) Slemish mountain with the history of St Patrick, Rathlin island, Dunluce Castle, Benone Strand, Downhill Estate and the world famous golf courses.
 All of these combined make up what has deservedly been described as ‘one of the world’s great road journeys’.
 The most popular visitor attraction is the Giant’s Causeway World Heritage Site which underwent a major refurbishment from 2010 to 2012 with the construction of a state of the art visitor centre fit for the 21st century.
 The visitor centre aims to attract in excess of one million annual visitors generating a sustainable and economic growth in tourism for the Causeway Coast & Glens area and for Northern Ireland.